 Are they dangerous?

-In the Washington and Baltimore beltways most of the ant species dealt with fall into either one or two categories: nuisance pests or wood destroying insects (such as carpenter ants).
+In the Washington, MD and NOVA, most of the ant species dealt with fall into either one or two categories: nuisance pests or wood destroying insects (such as carpenter ants).
 Fire ants pose a series health threat in southern states as close as North Carolina and parts of Virginia.